 Sex, scandal, death and magic.
 History is far from dull!
 History is not just about the past; it is a dynamic force that informs how we comprehend the present and how we envision and shape our future.
 Understanding the connections between past and present is therefore essential to understanding ourselves and the world in which we live.
 Our history degree will offer you new perspectives on the past.
 You’ll examine history from the close of the European middle ages to the present day.
-This history course covers British and European history, the Americas from the colonial period to the present, and aspects of global history from Cuba to China.
+This history degree covers British and European history, Atlantic histories linking Europe, Africa and America, and aspects of global history.

 We place emphasis on developing your skills in gathering and evaluating evidence, and learning how to build arguments that are rational and well presented.
 You’ll be taught by staff who are internationally recognised researchers.
 This informs what you learn in the classroom, so you’ll benefit from the latest historical findings.
 Staff research interests are wide ranging and include the Atlantic slave trade, seaside resorts and leisure activities, the First World War, East German communism, Welsh Quakers, and British and American music festivals.
 Find out more about History at USW on Facebook and Twitter.

 In the first year of your history degree, we introduce you to some major historical themes such as the growth of the modern nation state or the rise of the Atlantic world.
 We’ll also show how new approaches can illuminate the past.
 Crime and vice in the 19th century, for example, looks at how Victorians dealt with drug taking and how contemporary newspapers covered the Jack the Ripper murders.
 The second and third years allow you to specialise in areas that interest you most.
 Our lecturers draw from their own research, whether that’s on early modern magic, the treatment of World War One veterans suffering from shell shock, women in modern Britain, or the USA in the 1960s.

 The second and third years of the history degree allow you to specialise in areas that most interest you.